-ARIEL BURGER is an author, artist, and teacher whose work integrates education, spirituality, the arts, and strategies for social change.
-An Orthodox rabbi, Ariel received his PhD in Jewish Studies and Conflict Resolution under Elie Wiesel.
+ARIEL BURGER is the founding director and senior scholar of The Witness Institute, a new project to empower emerging leaders, inspired by the life and legacy of Elie Wiesel.
+He is an author, artist, and teacher whose work integrates spirituality, the arts, and strategies for social change.
+An Orthodox-trained rabbi, Ariel received his PhD in Jewish Studies and Conflict Resolution under Elie Wiesel.
 A lifelong student of Professor Wiesel, Ariel served as his Teaching Fellow from 2003-2008, after which he directed education initiatives at Combined Jewish Philanthropies of Greater Boston.
-A Covenant Foundation grantee, Ariel develops cutting-edge arts and educational programming for adults, facilitates workshops for educators, consults to non-profits, and serves as scholar/artist-in-residence for institutions around the U.S. When Ariel’s not learning or teaching, he is creating music, art, and poetry.
+As a Covenant Foundation grantee, Ariel develops cutting-edge arts and educational programming for adults, facilitates workshops for educators, consults to non-profits, and serves as scholar/artist-in-residence for institutions around the U.S. When Ariel’s not learning or teaching, he is creating music, art, and poetry.
 He lives outside of Boston with his family.

 When I was 17, I embarked on a spiritual quest that brought me to many teachers.
 Of all my teachers, Elie Wiesel was the greatest.
 To tell you who I am is impossible without including the influence this man has had on me.